thinkst/canarytools-docs/docs/canarytokens/googledocs.md

     name: Auto register endpoint for new Google Document or Sheet Canarytokens
     url: /api/v1/canarytoken/registerdoc
     method: POST
-    description: Auto registers a new Google Document or Sheet to an existing Google Document or Sheet Factory
+    description: Auto registers a new Google Document or Sheet to an existing Google Document or Sheet Factory.
     params:
       - name: autoreg_id
         required: true